Veeam Cloud Connect Backup

-Veeam Backup & Replication has the following limitations for cloud repository usage:
+Veeam Backup & Replication has the following specifics and limitations for Veeam Cloud Connect Backup.

 Backup, Backup Copy and Restore

 - Veeam Backup & Replication does not support backup copy jobs if the cloud repository is used as a source backup repository.
 The backup copy job must use a backup repository configured locally on the tenant side as a source one.